 Why is it so important to chew your food properly?

 So give your digestion a break by not making it work so hard.
 Take a little more time to chew thoroughly, taste and enjoy your food at the table.
-Be good to yourself and your digestive tract by being aware how you eat.
+Be good to yourself and your digestive tract by eating properly.

 The Healing Place has helped hundreds of adults and children to find long-lasting relief from chronic pain, digestive issues and heal hormonal imbalances naturally.